DataDog/documentation/content/en/logs/guide/logs-rbac-permissions.md

 - Reordering archives
 - Restricting the [Logs Read Archives](#logs-read-archives) permission to a subset of roles.

-This permission is global and enables the creation of new archives, and the edition and deletion of existing ones.
+This permission is global and enables creating new archives, and editing and deleting existing ones.

 ### `logs_read_archives`